 Coming to London on holiday?
 Or a Londoner looking for safe places to eat out in our exciting capital city?
 The restaurants I’ve listed below in my Gluten Free Guide to London: Eating Out have been chosen because I’ve visited them and know they can offer a good, reliable gluten free dining experience.
 Perhaps chain restaurants may not be everyone’s idea of a gastronomic meal out, however the advantage they have for the allergic or intolerant diner is that many have allergy menus and procedures in place to cook safely for those with food sensitivities.

-Pod – Plenty of gluten free breakfast and lunch ideas including veggie packed salads, nori wraps and hot dishes along with individually wrapped gluten free (and some nut free) sweet treats are on offer at this growing chain.
+Pod – Plenty of gluten free breakfast including porridge (which comes gluten free as standard) and they offer gluten free bread.
+Lunch ideas include veggie packed salads, nori wraps and hot dishes from a regularly updated menu along with individually wrapped gluten free (and some nut free) sweet treats are on offer at this growing chain.
 Clear allergy labelling is shown against the dishes on the menu boards. £

 Eliot’s Cafe – If you are into food markets, this cool little restaurant with a daily changing menu is perfectly situated for Borough market.
 I booked a table for Saturday brunch (of delicious leek, goat’s cheese and Jersey Royal frittata) here via OpenDining with a note on my dietary restrictions.
 I was extremely impressed they called me back within 10 minutes to confirm they could safely cater for me.
 Check their website for opening times. ££

-Starbucks – Offer gluten free sandwiches on Genius bread (fillings change from time to time), salads and cakes.
-The packaging does not shout about the sandwiches being gluten free so it may be worth asking if they have any in stock if you can’t immediately see them.
+Starbucks – Offer gluten free sandwiches or wraps (fillings change from time to time), salads and cakes.
+The packaging does not shout about the wraps being gluten free so it may be worth asking if they have any in stock if you can’t immediately see them.
 The gluten free cakes are usually unwrapped (and thus present a possible cross contamination risk) but it’s possible to ask for a wrapped one from behind the counter. £